Admissions complaints and appeals

 - The Admissions Team will acknowledge receipt of the complaint or challenge within 5 working days;

-- The Head of Admissions will ensure that an admissions investigator is appointed to investigate the case.
-The admissions investigator designated to deal with the case will have no prior involvement with the case;
+- The Head of Admissions will ensure that where appropriate, an admissions investigator is appointed to investigate the case.
+The admissions investigator (which where appropriate may be the Head of Admissions) designated to deal with the case will have no prior involvement with the case;

 - The admissions investigator will conduct an initial investigation within 5 working days of appointment.

 - Where further evidence is required to support the complaint or challenge this must be received from the applicant within 10 working days of a written request unless there is an exceptional reason as to why the required evidence cannot be provided.